shm-tar/Octave-Matmethods/README.md

 # Octave-Matmethods
-Just a repo, containing some mathematical algorithms on Octave (Matlab)
+Just a repo containing some mathematical algorithms on Octave (Matlab)